 Again, the answer to these questions is rarely about the dollar amount, but rather about where that money is going to go and why.
 Is it for your family?
 Is it so you can achieve some kind of status?
 Is it for your own career development?
 Education?
 Sending your kids to college?
 What actually drives you to pick up the phone every single day and make dials to sell?
 That’s your “why” and you should be crystal-clear about what it is.

-Never Fear Rejection in Sales Tip #5: Celebrate big rejections.
+Bonus Tip #5: Celebrate big rejections.

 We don’t hide big rejections from each other at my organization; rather, we celebrate them by giving all the details and making light of the situation.
 Why?
 Because celebrating big rejections helps to normalize rejection in sales, while reinforcing the idea that getting rejected is all part of the game.
 It’s no big deal.
 In fact, it can be a great source of learning, improvement, and even laughter and good-natured fun among our colleagues.
 When we celebrate those moments of rejection, we suddenly realize, “You know what, it’s not that bad.”

 When you celebrate rejection in sales, you take away the power of that rejection to hurt you.
 You have two options when you get a big rejection.
-You can either get really upset and pouty, and want to quit your job, or you can just laugh it off, tell your friends about it, and move on to the next.
+You can either get really upset and pouty, and want to quit your job, or you can just laugh it off, tell your friends about it, and move on to the next opportunity.
 That’s what celebrating big rejections is all about.

 Enjoyed this article?
 Please share away!